jgwill/jgtml/MAGICAL_INDICATORS_GUIDE.md

 ### 🔮 The Resilient Pattern Guardian ✨ NEW ✨
 *A powerful protective enchantment for robust analysis*

 In the ancient art of market analysis, not all magical patterns are available at all times.
-Some patterns, like the mysterious `zonesq` pattern, exist in the realm of theoretical possibilities but have not yet manifested in our current magical toolkit.
+Some patterns, like the sophisticated `zonesq` pattern (Zone Indicator + MFI Squat combination), exist in the realm of theoretical possibilities but have not yet manifested in our current magical toolkit.

 The wise Market Wizards who built the unified Alligator system recognized this challenge and created a powerful **Resilient Pattern Guardian** - a magical protection spell that ensures your analysis never fails, even when some pattern ingredients are missing from your spellcasting components.